jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 It's interesting the Y-offset doesn't work how I imagined, it makes the plot radius larger from the origin equally probably because of the rotation

+3:02 PM

+I need to do some full scan diffing IRL when an object is there to make sure it's working

+3:04 PM

+Damn these values are super wrong, 40" wide? nah...
+I could see 20-30" wide

+Damn... unfortunately I'll have to reposition the sensor in SketchUp manually again...

+3:06 PM

+break

 ### 02/01/2025